 This course provides insight into many factors that drive innovation and the successful commercialization of new technologies in established and new businesses.
-This includes best practices in new product portfolio management, technology road mapping, and discussion of incremental, radical and disruptive innovation.
+This includes best practices in new product portfolio management, technology road mapping, and discussion of incremental, radical, and disruptive innovation.

 The ability to lead starts with the process of self-discovery.
 In order to succeed externally, leaders need to develop an ability to understand their own internal environments—their energy, motivation, priorities, core values, etc. They need to develop their self-management skills and cultivate their self-confidence.
 Learning in this context does not mean simply acquiring new information, but elevating self-awareness, discovering one’s authentic self and taking responsibility for her/his development as a leader.
 This course helps students develop a better understanding of their internal environment and to learn (and implement) techniques for improving their personal effectiveness.

 This course further develops tools gained in Building and Leading Teams and applies them to effect change on a broader scale.
-Topics include systems thinking, team decision making, communication across cultures, shared visions and organizational change.
+Topics include systems thinking, team decision making, communication across cultures, shared visions, and organizational change.

-All students will complete an Industry Consulting Project - Team Practicum during the summer between the first and second year of the program.
+All students will complete an Industry Consulting Project - Team Practicum during the summer between the first and second years of the program.

-Student teams are introduced to a client organization – often outside their area of expertise – with a real world problem or opportunity.
-Over a 12-week period, students work to research, develop strategies and make recommendations to address the project requirements.
+Student teams are introduced to a client organization – often outside their area of expertise – with a real-world problem or opportunity.
+Over a 12-week period, students work to research, develop strategies, and make recommendations to address the project requirements.
 The teams present their final recommendations to the clients in oral and written reports.
 Tufts Gordon Institute faculty advisors are assigned to each team to provide guidance throughout the project.